Learn how to use a Mac and Mac OS X

 Leopard Guides

-Leopard is Apple's latest version of the Mac OS X operating system.
-Leopard has been designated a version number of 10.5.
-Leopard is the 6th version that Apple has released since early 2001.
+Leopard, also known as Mac OS X Leopard, is the current release version of Apple's Mac OS X operating system that runs on the company's Macintosh computers.
+Leopard was released on October 26, 2007.
+Leopard has been designated a version number of 10.5 and is the 6th version OS X version that Apple has released since early 2001.
 Leopard contains more that 300 new features when compared to Tiger, the prior version of Mac OS X.

 Recent Mac purchasers who have purchased a qualifying new Mac or Apple Certified Refurbished Mac (see models below) on or after October 1, 2007 that has Mac OS X Tiger installed can upgrade to Leopard for free.
 Apple is offering the upgrade as part of the Mac OS X Leopard Up-to-Date Program.
 The qualifying Mac models are as follows: